crystal-linux/malachite/docs/COMMON_FEATURES.md

 # Common Features Between Modes
-As[mode]us, shared of between uh... repositories... or something.
+As[mode]us, shared of between uh… repositories… or something.

 ### What you need to know
 Malachite is fairly fleshed out in Repository mode, and not so much in Workspace mode.

-This isn't of course because I'm lazy and hate Workspace mode or anything, there's just not a whole lot *to* add.
+This isn't of course because I'm lazy and hate Workspace mode or anything, there's just not a lot *to* add.

 Without further ado, let's take a look at this example config file.